Collect Customer Feedback on Your Website With These 7 Tips

 With this information, the company can:

-• Figure out what most of its customers like and target promotions accordingly.
+• Figure out what most of its customers need and target promotions accordingly.

 • Create concrete buyer personas based on real data.